behouba/LOG6309E-group-assignment/extension/README.md

 1. Train Isolation Forest and Autoencoder.
 2. Resample train/test splits ten times and score Random Forest, LSTM, Isolation Forest, Autoencoder.
 3. Apply Scott-Knott ESD to the F1 and AUC distributions.
+4. Generate ranking visualizations (bar charts and summary table).
-4. Run SHAP on the highest ranked model (Random Forest).
+5. Run SHAP on the highest ranked model (Random Forest).

 Intermediate artefacts are written to `results/` and `logs/`.